MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x3b--system-service-exception.md

     A memory access violation occurred.
 (Parameter 4 of the bug check is the address that the driver attempted to access.)

 ## Resolution

+To determine the specific cause and to create a code fix, programming experience and access to the source code of the faulting module is required.

 To debug this problem, use the [**.cxr** (display context record)](-cxr--display-context-record-.md) command with Parameter 3, and then use [**kb** (display stack backtrace)](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md).
 You can also set a breakpoint in the code that precedes this stop code and attempt to single-step forward into the faulting code.
 Use the [**u**, **ub**, **uu** (unassemble)](u--unassemble-.md) commands to see the assembly program code.